 Fuencaliente and the Volcano Route

-A 45-minute drive south finds me in Fuencaliente at the climax to the 18 kilometre Volcano trail named the GR131.
+One of the highlights of my guide to La Palma ,a 45-minute drive south finds me in Fuencaliente at the climax to the 18-kilometre Volcano trail named the GR131.
 For hikers who are not hardcore, this will let you enjoy the last few kilometres of some intensely dramatic scenery and still get to explore two volcanoes.
 Starting at the Volcano Visitors Centre (worth taking in the exhibition for a few minutes) I walk over to the nearby San Antonio crater and take in the views.
 Then head for the Teneguia crater, a two-hour trail walk across stunning lava fields.